-As in previous years, most of the District's back-toschool paperwork will be completed through an online system called PowerSchool.
+Most of the District's back-to-school paperwork will be completed through an online system called PowerSchool.
 Using this system, you will update the information we have on file for you and your student(s).
-Each summer, families will receive communication from the school with instructions on how to log in to complete this update process.
+Each summer, families receive communication from the school with instructions on how to log in to complete this update process.